 Clinical Chemistry Fellowship

-The Clinical Chemistry Fellowship (CCF) Program at UT Southwestern Medical Center provides trainees with the skills required for the practice of clinical chemistry in an academic or community hospital or industrial setting and to successfully complete the board examination in clinical chemistry administered by the American Board of Clinical Chemistry (ABCC).
+The Clinical Chemistry Fellowship Program at UT Southwestern Medical Center is accredited by the Commission on Accreditation in Clinical Chemistry.
+The Fellowship Program provides trainees with the knowledge and skills required to practice clinical chemistry in an academic medical center, community hospital, private clinical laboratories, or industrial setting, and to successfully complete the board examination in clinical chemistry administered by the American Board of Clinical Chemistry (ABCC).

-The Clinical Chemistry Fellowship Program duration is a 1+1 year depending on prior clinical chemistry experience.
-It is expected that applicants with prior clinical chemistry or clinical laboratory experience such as medical residents following a pathology residency program would require only one year whereas science-based Ph.D. candidates with little or no prior exposure will require two years of training.
+The Clinical Chemistry Fellowship Program duration is 1–2 years in length depending on the applicant’s credentials and prior clinical chemistry experience.
+Science-based Ph.D. graduates with minimal or no prior clinical laboratory exposure require two years of training.
+Applicants with prior clinical chemistry or clinical laboratory experience such as practicing clinical chemists and medical graduates having completed a pathology residency program would likely require only one year of training.

 One fellow is accepted per year.
-A fellow requiring two years of training will occupy the available slot for the second year
+A fellow requiring two years of training will occupy the available position for the second year.

-Besides participating in a clinically oriented mini-research project, the fellow will spend significant time in clinical practice acquiring additional management and presentation skills.
+Besides participating in clinically oriented mini-research projects, the fellow will spend significant time in clinical practice acquiring additional management and presentation skills.
+Training follows an established curriculum as described in the Educational Goals section.
+The clinical chemistry laboratories are fully automated utilizing automated analytics and sample processing lines.

-The fellow is on-call every other week, which includes weekends.
-The fellow is a second on-call for technical and clinical issues.
-There is always a Pathology resident first on-call and a Clinical Chemistry faculty third on-call.
+On-call service activities provide the fellow with real-time exposure and an excellent training opportunity.
+The fellow is on-call for two weeks every month, which includes weekends.
+The fellow is the second on-call for technical and clinical calls.
+There is a pathology resident first on-call and a clinical chemistry faculty third on-call.

-The fellow is encouraged to attend professional meetings such as AACC annual meeting and local TX-section AACC symposia.
-The fellow also is encouraged to submit a research abstract to AACC national and local pathology meetings.
+The fellow is expected to attend professional meetings such as American Association for Clinical Chemistry annual meeting and local TX-section AACC symposia.
+The fellow is also expected to submit a research abstract to AACC national and local pathology meetings and to submit a manuscript for publication.

 Salary commensurate with residency scale PGY–1 and PGY–2.